Xavier vs. Bryant College Basketball Predictions & Picks - November 24

 - Computer Predicted Total: 134.7

 Both Xavier and Bryant are 2-2-0 against the spread (ATS) so far this season.
-Both the Musketeers and the Bulldogs are 1-3-0 in terms of hitting the over in their games this season.
+Both the Musketeers and the Bulldogs are 1-3-0 in terms of going over the point total in their games this season.

 Sportsbook Promo Codes